-- 1. If two right lines AB, BC be respectively equal and parallel to two other right lines DE, EF, the right line AC joining the extremities of the former pair is equal to the right line DF joining the extremities of the latter. - 2.
-Right lines that are equal and parallel have equal projections on any other right line; and conversely, parallel right lines that have equal projections on another right line are equal. - 3.
-Equal right lines that have equal projections on another right line are parallel. - 4.
-The right lines which join transversely the extremities of two equal and parallel right lines bisect each other.
+1. If two right lines AB, BC be respectively equal and parallel to two other right lines DE, EF, the right line AC joining the extremities of the former pair is equal to the right line DF joining the extremities of the latter.

+Right lines that are equal and parallel have equal projections on any other right line; and conversely, parallel right lines that have equal projections on another right line are equal.
+Equal right lines that have equal projections on another right line are parallel.